-25.4.1 Sensitivity analysis on foreign currency financial assets and liabilities
+23.4.1 Sensitivity analysis on foreign currency financial assets and liabilities

-A 1% strengthening of the Afghani, as indicated below, against the USD, GBP, Euro at 31 December 2020 would have increased (decreased) equity and profit or loss by the amounts shown below.
+A 1% strengthening of the Afghani, as indicated below, against the USD, GBP, Euro at 31 December 2021 would have decreased profit before tax by the amounts shown below.
 This analysis is based on foreign currency exchange rate variances that the Bank considered to be reasonably possible at the end of the reporting period.
 The analysis assumes that all other variables, in particular interest rates, remain constant.